sveawebpay/java-integration/README.md

 # Java Integration Package API for SveaWebPay

-*NOTE:* This documentation is not yet fully converted from PHP.
-The general flow and methods should be all the same.
-Let the fluent API guide you using code completion in your IDE, and you should be fairly well on the way.
-Sorry for any inconvenience.

 | Branch                            | Build status                               |
 |---------------------------------- |------------------------------------------- |
 | master (latest release)           | [![Build Status](https://travis-ci.org/sveawebpay/java-integration.png?branch=master)](https://travis-ci.org/sveawebpay/java-integration) |